Meet The Sheriff Who Isn’t Afraid To Disagree With Trump’s ‘Fake News’ Agenda

 Via Twitter, Volusia County Sheriff Mike Chitwood isn’t standing idly by while the image of free press is repetitively tarnished over President Trump’s disagreement with unfavorable reporting.

-Ever since Donald Trump has been in the Oval, he has nearly waged war with mainstream media via Twitter for fact-backed information from the Federal Bureau of Investigation as well as the media’s portrayal of his image.
+Ever since Donald Trump has been in the Oval Office, he has nearly waged war with mainstream media via Twitter for fact-backed information from the Federal Bureau of Investigation as well as the media’s portrayal of his image.

 Donald Trump is so scared the truth will come out re: RUSSIA, he's planting the "fake news seed" daily to prepare his mindless supporters pic.twitter.com/128QO48yij